lapptomi/ProgrammingForum/README.md

 ## [App on Heroku](https://tsoha-2021-tl.herokuapp.com/)

 # Purpose of the application
-Purpose of this application is to be a website where people can discuss programming related things.
+Purpose of this application is to be a website / forum where people can discuss programming related things.
 Users can create posts where other people can answer.
 Users can also like the posts and the comments.

 # Documentation